Alex0424/Linux/environment_variables.md

 ## Option 2: Activate Variables While Starting a Script

 You can set a temporary environment variable just for the duration of a command

 ```
 team=ops python3 main.py
 ```

+Sets team=ops only for the main.py process and any child processes that main.py spawns.

 ## Option 3: Activate from `.env` file